-My vision for the industry is to ensure the use of indoor plants is in the forefront of project managers’ minds when they start their planning.
-I also see further opportunities by collaborating with other industry associations who have similar target markets.
-Julie is looking forward to continuing her role on the IPA Executive Board in 2016.
+Julie’s vision for the industry is to ensure the use of indoor plants is in the forefront of project managers’ minds when they start their planning.
+Julie is looking forward to continuing her role on the IPA Executive Board.

-17 years experience in the Interior Plantscaping Industry working in all facets of a business from the ground up.
+22+ years experience in the Interior Plantscaping Industry working in all facets of a business from the ground up.
 Commenced his career in Interior Plantscaping in the UK in 1996 where he was a Plantscape technician.
 He co-owned an interior plantscaping business in Sth Africa prior to relocating to Australia.
-Johan has worked for Ambius Australia 12 years in various roles.
-Most recently business manager, Perth & Brisbane, National Operations Manager & has been in his current role of Operations Director since May 2013.
+Johan has worked for Ambius Australia for 15 years in various roles.
+Most recently business manager, Perth and Brisbane, National Operations Manager and has been in his current role of Operations Director since May 2013.

-Johan was nominated in 2015 as Executive Board member in & is looking forward to supporting the Executive Management Committee in 2016.
+Johan was nominated in 2015 as Executive Board member and has supported the Executive Management Committee in 2016-2018 and is looking forward to continuing his support in 2019.

 IPA Executive Officer Elaine Tunn, has been employed by IPA for 9 years & brings with her a wealth of knowledge & experience from owing a small business for many years.
 She is also a qualified Trainer & Assessor & Lifestyle Coach.
 Elaine has many roles & knowledge about IPA & welcomes any enquiry.